-Yes, Cerebras is publicly traded on Nasdaq under CBRS.
-If you want exposure without buying the stock, the closest public alternatives investors look at are NVIDIA, AMD, and Broadcom.
+Yes — Cerebras is publicly traded on Nasdaq under the ticker CBRS.
+If you missed the IPO, the closest alternatives are public AI infrastructure names like NVIDIA, AMD, and Broadcom.

-Yes, Cerebras is publicly traded on Nasdaq under CBRS.
-If you want exposure without buying the stock, the closest public alternatives investors look at are NVIDIA, AMD, and Broadcom.
+Yes — Cerebras is publicly traded on Nasdaq under the ticker CBRS.
+If you missed the IPO, the closest alternatives are public AI infrastructure names like NVIDIA, AMD, and Broadcom.

 What is Cerebras?